xEcho1337/Brain4J/README.md

 );
 ```

+### Compiling the Model

-At this point, we need to define the weight initialization method and the loss function that will be used when training.
+Next, define the weight initialization method and the loss function for training.
+Use the compile method as follows:
-We can achieve this by calling the compile method like below:

 ```java
 network.compile(WeightInitialization.HE, LossFunctions.BINARY_CROSS_ENTROPY, new Adam(0.001));
 ```

-For networks with only one output neuron (where the output is between 0 and 1) we use Binary Cross Entropy,
+For models with a single output neuron (producing values between 0 and 1), Binary Cross Entropy is the recommended loss function, paired with the Adam optimizer.
-with Adaptive Moment Estimation (Adam).

-Now we need to define our training data by using `DataSet` and `DataRow`.
+Also, when using the ReLU activation function it's suggested to use the `He` weight initialization for better results.

+### Preparing Training Data

+Create your training dataset using DataSet and DataRow:

 ```java
 DataRow first = new DataRow(Vector.of(0, 0), Vector.of(0));